santaclarauniversity/santaclarauniversity.github.io/src/docs/01-what's-new.md

   - Now utilizing `run-sequence` for tasks that should be executed successively rather than simultaneously
   - Now utilizing `done` promise under `gulp` tasks which cannot have a simple return statement
   - Swapped `csslint` for `sass-lint`; swapped `jshint` for `eslint`
-  - Changed `toolkit.js` and `fabricator.js` to properly **both** use `webpack` for compilation
+  - Changed `toolkit.js` and `fabricator.js` to properly **both (together)** use `webpack` for compilation
   - Changed `babel` preset to `es2016` from `babili` so `toolkit.js` won't be minified in development mode
-  - Added `gulp-autoprefixer` which removes need to write browser-specific CSS prefix rules entirely
+  - Added `gulp-autoprefixer` module which removes need to write browser-specific CSS prefix rules entirely
+  - Added task `style:landing` to compile landing page CSS in parallel (also: files are now <1 KB each)

 - `package.json`
   - Removed extraneous Node deps
   - Added `gulp-autoprefixer`
+  - Now using this file to describe Babel preset instead of having a `.babelrc`

 - `./src/assets/toolkit/scripts/toolkit.js`
   - Removed extraneous JS code which was meant for leftover parts of Bootstrap landing pages
-  - Updated to ES6 standard
+  - Upgraded to ES6 standard

 - `.gitignore`